 The caregiver must:

 Both the caregiver and the person for whom he/she provides care must meet the program’s eligibility criteria.
-The Care Coordinator determines eligibility through an assessment process.
+The Nova Scotia Health Authority determines eligibility through a referral and assessment process.
 The Caregiver Benefit is reportable income so caregivers should contact Canada Revenue Agency for information about tax implications.

-Applicants who are assessed as having very high care needs have some combination of:
+Applicants who are assessed as having high care needs have some combination of:

 To qualify financially for the program, you must have a net household income of $22,125 or less if you’re single, or $37,209 or less if you’re married or common-law.
 “Net Income” is the income identified on Line 236 of the federal Income Tax Return or in the Notice of Assessment provided by the Canada Revenue Agency.